chestdb/chestdb.github.io/chests.md

 Actually, the `.value` getter and setter are defined on the `Reference` type.

 A `Reference` is a wrapper around an object.
-Similar to a `Future`, it doesn't contain the value directly (because the Dart object doesn't exist yet).
+Similar to a `Future`, it doesn't contain the value directly (because the Dart object is not created yet).
 Instead, it "promises" to you that you can get and set the value synchronously.

 Each `Chest` is a `Reference` to its object – for example, the `counter` from above is a `Reference<int>`.
-References to more complex objects usually have extension methods – for example, a `Reference<Fruit>` might have a `.color` getter that returns a `Reference<Color>`.
+References to more complex objects usually have extension methods – for example, a `Reference<Fruit>` might have a `color` getter that returns a `Reference<Color>`.

-Using these getters makes the navigation inside the chest feel pretty natural, although the objects don't actually exist in memory:
+These getters make the navigation inside the chest feel pretty natural, although the objects don't actually exist in memory:

 ```dart
 fruit.color.value = Colors.red; // No Fruit object gets created.
 ```

 Of course, you can define your own extension methods on `Reference`s to make your life easier.
-For example, the `Reference<bool>` has a `.toggle()` method:
+For example, the `Reference<bool>` has a `toggle()` method:

 ```dart
 settings.darkMode.toggle();